shreyarora12/epcon/README.md

 ## Development Guidelines

-To give you some direction of where we're going with the codebase, here's a short of list of things we have in mind for the near future.
+To give you some direction of where we're going with the codebase, here's a short list of things we have in mind for the near future.

-* The current codebase needs major refactorings and updates, and we really appreciate all the help, but before doing anything big please talk to us (EuroPython Web WG), so we can coordinate with other ongoing developments.
+* The current codebase needs major refactorings and updates, and we really appreciate all the help, but before doing anything big please talk to us (EuroPython Web WG), so that we can coordinate with other ongoing developments.

   You can use github issues for that, or find us on our public telegram group here -> https://t.me/sprintseuropythonsite

 * We currently have three major django apps – p3, assopy and conference.
-They are here for historical reasons, and our plan forward is to slowly get rid of p3 and assopy and replace all of them with just conference app.
+They are here for historical reasons, and our forward plan is to slowly get rid of p3 and assopy and replace all of them with just conference app.
 (This is very long term plan)